An adaptive strategy for sequential designs of multilevel computer experiments: The special case of a uniform tensor grid: optimal numbers of runs

-The contributions from $\delta_{l}$ for large $l$ is weighted with relatively small value $\sigma_{l}^{2}$, which is proportional to the accuracy level $(h_{l}-h_{l-1})^{2}$.
-Hence we do not have to run expensive computer simulations many times, which is the same trick in MLMC as well.
-The optimization problem would not be solved in a closed form in general but we can apply an ordinary method of numerical optimization such as Trust-Region Constrained Algorithm or BFGS Algorithm.
+The contribution from $\delta_{l}$ for large $l$ is weighted with a relatively small value $\sigma_{l}^{2}$, which is proportional to the difference of the accuracy level $(h_{l}-h_{l-1})^{2\alpha}$, which would be usually expected to decline as the level $l$ increases.
+Hence we do not have to run expensive computer simulations many times.
+The optimization problem would not be solved in a closed form in general but we can apply an ordinary method of numerical optimization such as Trust-Region Constrained Algorithm.
 The choice of $\alpha$ might be a challenge while $h_{l}$ can be determined by the user, typically taken to be proportional to discretization level in a numerical solver.
-In the similar frame work of MLMC \citep{giles2015multilevel}, deciding unknown parameters is also difficult task.
+In the similar framework of MLMC \citep{giles2015multilevel}, deciding unknown parameters is also a difficult task.
 A feasible strategy for choosing $\alpha$ in our analysis is to select a relatively small value.
 For $\alpha < \alpha^{\prime}$, if $\sigma_{l} \lesssim (h_{l}-h_{l-1})^{2\alpha^{\prime}}$ holds then $\sigma_{l} \lesssim (h_{l}-h_{l-1})^{2\alpha}$ is satisfied since $h_{i} - h_{i-1}$ is smaller than 1 as defined before.
-The Figure \ref{explicit} show how the numbers of data points at different levels change as $\alpha$ takes different value.
-The more emphasis is placed on the lower levels as $\alpha$ takes lager values, which is consistent with our expectation.
+Figure \ref{explicit} shows how the numbers of data points at different levels change as $\alpha$ takes different values.
+More emphasis is placed on the lower levels as $\alpha$ takes larger values, which is consistent with our expectation.
 We assume that the number of levels $L$ is $5$, $d=1$, $\nu_{l}=2.5$ for every $l$ and total budget $T$ is $800$.
-The degree of accuracy$h_{l}$ and computational costs $t_{l}$ are in Table \ref{explicit_info}.
+The degree of accuracy $h_{l}$ and computational costs $t_{l}$ are in Table \ref{explicit_info}.
 The rate of increase in the cost is exponential and this assumption is similar to that of the theorem of MLMC (see Theorem 2.1 in \cite{giles2015multilevel}).

-Larger value of $\alpha$ means the more importance is placed on $\delta_{l}$ of lower accuracy hence the smaller number of samples is picked from expensive simulations.
-Unless the simulations of low fidelity is known to be trustworthy in advance, the small $\alpha$ is recommended.
+A Larger value of $\alpha$ means more importance is placed on $\delta_{l}$ of lower accuracy hence the smaller number of samples is picked from expensive simulations.
+Unless the simulations of low fidelity are known to be trustworthy in advance, the small $\alpha$ is recommended.